Legal Information: Maine

 This step will be slightly different, depending on whether or not the judge granted you a temporary order.

-If you were granted a temporary order for protection from abuse, the clerk will ask a police officer or deputy sheriff to serve the complaint and temporary order and notice of hearing on the defendant.
+If you were granted a temporary PFA order, the clerk will ask a police officer or deputy sheriff to serve the complaint and temporary order and notice of hearing on the defendant.

-If you were not granted a temporary PFA order, it will be scheduled for a final hearing within 21 days1 (unless the case is dismissed at your request).
-The court clerk will fill out a summons, which will tell the defendant the date and time that your complaint will be heard by the court.
+If you were not granted a temporary PFA order, the court clerk will fill out a summons that tells the defendant the date and time that your complaint will be heard by the court.
 S/he will give you copies of the complaint and summons.
-Take two copies of each to the police department or sheriff’s office, along with the service information sheet for service on the defendant.
+Take two copies of each to the police department or sheriff’s office, along with the service information sheet for service on the defendant.1

 You can find more information about service of process in our Preparing for Court – By Yourself section, in the question called What is service of process and how do I accomplish it?